brahle/django-quickstart/README.md

 The perfect environment
 =======================

-TODO(brahle): Order and connect this so it actually makes sense.
+Some say that the hardest part of starting a project is naming it.
+I believe it should be true, not because it is hard to name stuff, but because starting a project should be as easy as possible.

+Therefore, the key thing this script needs to know is the name of the project, a.k.a. the `$PROJ_NAME`.
+You should strive to only use alphanumerics in the project name, printable characters at the very least.

 Directory structure
 -------------------

+Moving your server to another location should also be as easy as possible.
+We therefore try to "infect" the file system as little as possible by creating folders that make sense and are (fairly) easy to move around to another server.

-Your project should be separated into a (at least) a few areas:
+Theoretically, your project should be separated into a (at least) a few areas
+[citation needed]:

-* Production - where the current stable version of your software is served from.
+* Production (a.k.a. prod) - where the current stable version of your software is served from.
 It is what your users see.
-* Development - where you actually make changes while you are developing the software.
+* Development (a.k.a. dev) - where you actually make changes while you are developing the software.
 Your users shouldn't use this.
 * Nightly (optional) - the current master branch of your repository.
 You can call this a Beta version.

-This script creates only the first two areas.
+This script creates only the first two areas, production and development.

+The key directories you need to specify are:

+* `$ROOT_DIR` - the directory where we will create the production file strucutre.
+By default, this is the directory the script has been called from.
+* `$VIRTUALENV_DIR` - the directory where we will store the virtual environemnt.
+By default, this is `$ROOT_DIR/$PROJ_NAME-virtualenv`.
+* `$PROJ_DIR` - the directory where we will store the django project files.
+It will be the production git repository from which we run our webserver.
+By default, this is `$VIRUTALENV_DIR/$PROJ_NAME`.
+* `$LOG_DIR` - the directory where we store logs.
+By default, this is `$VIRTUALENV_DIR/log`
+* `$DEV_DIR` - the directory where you will do the development from.
+By default, it is equal to `/home/$USER/dev/`.

+Additionally, if you want to use different templates, you can specify the `$TEMPLATE_DIR`.
+By default, that is in the `$SCRIPT_DIR/templates/`.

 Security
 --------